Cucumber Salad with Mint

-- 2-1/2 teaspoons sugar
+- 2½ teaspoons sugar

-- 1/4 teaspoon freshly ground black pepper
+- ¼ teaspoon freshly ground black pepper

-- 1/4 cup chopped fresh mint
+- ¼ cup chopped fresh mint

 - Cut the cucumbers in half lengthwise.
 Use a teaspoon to scrape out the seeds, then cut into thin slices.
 Toss the cucumbers with the salt in a colander.
 Let drain in the sink for at least 30 minutes.